Capitalism from Slavery to Subscriptions

 I. Feudalism

-There was no labor market in any modern sense - no competitive wage, little mobility, and scant recourse against abuse.
-Human dignity was circumscribed by birth; social status, not individual capability, determined the boundaries of a life.
-Even when feudalism frayed through plague, peasant revolts, commutations of labor dues into money payments its logic persisted: hierarchy first, subsistence second, choice last.
+Feudalism in Medieval Europe organized production through obligation.
+Serfs were “unfree” peasants tied to an estate where they owed labor, rents, and loyalty to a lord in exchange for protection and access to land.
+There was no labor market in any modern sense.
+No competitive wages with little mobility, and scant recourse against abuse.
+Human dignity was prescribed by birth not individual capability and social status determined the boundaries of a life.
+Even when feudalism frayed through plague and peasant revolts its logic persisted - owners come first, survival second, choice last.

 II.
 Slavery

-Where feudalism bound people to land, slavery turned people themselves into capital.
-As sad as it is to realize, the reality is that only 75 years ago (1954 Brown vs. Board of Education) we still had segregated schools and 175 years ago (1865 - 13th amendment abolished slavery) we still treated humans as property, as a means to produce goods and services.
+While feudalism tied people to land, slavery turned people themselves into capital.
+As sad as it is, only 75 years ago we still had segregated schools* and 175 years ago we still treated humans as property**, as a means to produce goods and services.
 That may seem like an extremely distant past but for the oldest alive today they may have only been removed from those situations by just a few generations.
-The United States was built with enslaved Africans and their descendants who were treated as assets to be bought, sold, collateralized, and brutally exploited for plantation profits.
-It was not merely an immoral labor system; it was an unethical stain on humanity’s past.
+It was not merely an immoral labor system, slavery is an unethical stain on humanity’s past.
 In the mind of a capitalist though, it maximized output by annihilating humanity.
-In the genealogy of work, slavery was the negation of dignity: not “you are what you do,” but “you are what we own.”
+It is undeniable that the United States was built with enslaved Africans and their descendants who were treated as assets to be bought, sold, collateralized, and brutally exploited for plantation profits.
+The lasting effects of slavery like legal apartheid, racialized labor markets, and racial wealth gaps survive long after the technical abolishment of slavery.
+We still have far to travel but as MLK Jr. once pronounced "The arc of the moral universe is long, but it bends toward justice," a powerful reminder that while progress towards fairness takes time, it ultimately moves in that direction, often by means of human effort. [*1954 Brown vs. Board of Education][**1865 - 13th amendment abolished slavery]

 III.
 Wage Work

 The Industrial Revolution was indeed a turning point for the world.
-Capitalism replaced status and bondage to labor with a contract and wage, unlocking extraordinary growth.
-People could, in principle, sell their labor to the highest bidder.
-But the early factory floor reproduced feudal and slave logics in milder form: long hours, child labor, dangerous conditions, company scrip, and housing tied to employers.
-Dignity advanced only when counterweights such as unions, public education, safety laws, social pressure made contracts something more than “your money or your life.”
-Think of the 1920’s armed insurrection of coal miners (Battle of Blair Mountain) where just over a 100 years ago there was no such thing as the weekend, or an 8 hour workday.
-As mentioned, basic respect and dignity must continually be protected and cherished.
-Otherwise capitalism will move back in the opposite direction in the name of greater and greater profits!
+Capitalism replaced status and bondage to labor with an open contract and wage, unlocking extraordinary growth.
+Workers could in principle, sell their labor to the highest bidder.
+But unfortunately the early factory floor reproduced feudal and slave logics in milder form - long hours, child labor, dangerous conditions, and housing tied to employers.
+Dignity advanced only when counterweights such as unions, public education, safety laws, and social pressure made work contracts something more than “your money or your life.”

 IV.
 Platforms and the Data Factory

-We must awaken from our collective slumber and realize social media’s core business model turns people into the product.
+This stage preserves the appearance of free choice while often stripping workers of benefits, bargaining power, and predictable income.
+Dignity is reframed as the right to rate your delivery driver rather than your right to stability, voice, and a fair share.
+So we must awaken from our collective slumber and realize big tech and social media’s core business model turns people into the product.
 The platforms collect detailed behavioral data like what you click, hover over, pause on, re-watch, or even type and delete and bundle those signals into profiles sold to advertisers as “targeting.”
 Your attention becomes the inventory; your data becomes the ad buyer’s map.
-Data is enriched with third-party sources and machine-learned inferences (interests, mood, propensity to buy), enabling micro-targeted ads priced by how precisely you can be reached and nudged.
+Data is enriched with third-party sources and machine-learned inferences like interests, mood, propensity to buy, enabling micro-targeted ads priced by how precisely you can be reached and nudged.

 V. From Owning to Renting Life